Need Assistance? 01384 442752 (UK)

 • Learn the approaches to conflict resolution, through a combination of reading, interacting with tutors, undertaking research, practical tasks, etc.

-• Develop your ability to manage conflict situations, as a counselor, manager, supervisor, or simply a concerned person.
+• Develop your ability to manage conflict situations.

 COURSE STRUCTURE AND CONTENT